SpecFlowOSS/SpecFlow/docs/vscode/vscode-specflow.md

 Although there is **no official** SpecFlow for Visual Studio Code extension available right now, we have put together this guide to help you have an experience as close as possible to a SpecFlow Extension.

-If you like to see an official SpecFlow extension for VS Code please request it on our community feature request page [here](https://support.specflow.org/hc/en-us/community/topics/360000519178-Feature-Requests).
+If you like to see an official SpecFlow extension for VS Code please vote for it on our community feature request page [here](https://support.specflow.org/hc/en-us/community/posts/360015049478--SpecFlow-for-Visual-Studio-Code).
 You can also vote on other existing requests by other community members.

 Note we do have an official extension for Visual Studio, more details [here](https://docs.specflow.org/projects/specflow/en/latest/visualstudio/visual-studio-installation.html)